fabiankaegy/wordpress-archive-pages/README.md

 # wordpress-archive-pages
 This is an exploration into how archive pages could tie in better into editable areas in WordPress.
-Like the Post Page
+Like the Blog page. **This is very much an early exporation that might not go anywhere**

 ## The Problem Currently:
 In many projects I have been involved with I have seen the need from design / clients to have more controll over archive pages.
 This gets resolved by either creating a page template that replaces the archive page, or by creating a Custom Post Type called "Acive Pages" that allows editors to create pages where they can manage the content of the archive page.